avishek-mondal/digital-garden/docs/blog/posts/deep_learning/Some notes from implementing model agnostic meta learning.md

 ### Run time comparisons of 2 different ways of doing vanilla SGD

 Another thing to notice in the MAML code is the fact that in the `inner_loop`, we are simply doing gradient descent on the inner parameters.
 In `pytorch`, there are classes such as `torch.optim.SGD` that do this for us, and that we use in regular training loops for standard deep learning model training.
-It is possible to rewrite the entire code of the `inner_loop` to use these built in classes of optimisers, but is there a cost?
+It is possible to rewrite the entire code of the `inner_loop` to use these built in classes of optimizers, but is there a cost?

 Beyond issues of readability - using `torch.optim.SGD` does the updates of the model parameters implicitly, and is therefore something I do not like - is there a hit we are taking performance-wise when we write the `for` loops ourselves in the `inner_loop`?